 Do heatmaps slow down my website?

-Most modern heatmap tools are designed to have minimal impact on site speed, loading asynchronously so they don't block other page elements.
+Although they add scripts, most modern heatmap tools are designed to have minimal impact on site speed, loading asynchronously so they don't block other page elements.

 How much data do I need for a reliable heatmap?